How to Stop Pulling Golf Shots

 Cause #6: Arms Pull Left After Impact Too Soon

-To help you learn how to properly follow through, set a 2nd golf ball 3 feet ahead of your main ball so that it’s still on the same target line.
+Place a second golf ball about three feet in front of your main ball on the target line.

 How to Fix the Pulled Golf Shot?